-While fiber laser markers operate in the same standard wavelength range as YVO4 laser markers, there are significant differences in the way the beam is generated as well as their benefits.
+Fiber laser markers operate in the same wavelength range as YVO4 laser markers, but there are significant differences in the way their beams are generated.

-While fiber lasers are produced by optical fiber that amplifies the laser beam, YVO4 lasers are solid-state lasers generated using crystals as the amplification medium for the laser beam.
-The difference between the two is in their peak power and pulse width.*
+Fiber lasers are produced by optical fiber that amplifies the laser beam, but YVO4 lasers are generated using crystals as the amplification medium.
+The difference between the two is their peak power and pulse width.*

-Fiber lasers are excellent for deep engraving, and high-power marking on metal at low peak and long pulse.
-On the other hand, YVO4 is suitable for high-contrast, low heat-damage marking at high peak and short pulse.
+Fiber lasers are optimized for deep engraving and high-power marking applications.
+On the other hand, YVO4 lasers are suitable for high-contrast, low-damage projects.

 * Peak power: Maximum value of instantaneous output per pulse of laser beam

 Pulse width: Time during which a pulse of laser beam is emitted

 3-Axis Fiber Laser Marker